adnuguk/adnuguk.github.io/input/blog/August-2014-meeting-completed.md

 ---
-author: gep13
+Author: gep13
-date: 2014-08-09 11:18:31+00:00
-slug: august-2014-meeting-completed
+Published: 09/08/2014
-title: August 2014 Meeting - Shawn Wildermuth - Completed
+Title: August 2014 Meeting - Shawn Wildermuth - Completed
-categories:
+Tags:
-- Event Feedback
+  - shawn wildermuth
-- Event Material
+  - slides
-tags:
-- Shawn Wildermuth
+  - web api
-- Slides
+  - event feedback
-- Web API
+  - event material
+RedirectFrom: August-2014-meeting-completed/index.html
 ---

-# Slides and Code from Web API 2 Talk
+## Slides and Code from Web API 2 Talk

 You can find the Slides and Code that Shawn presented [here][Shawn_Blog_Post].
 If you want to get in touch with Shawn, you can use his twitter account [@ShawnWildermuth][Shawn_Twitter_Account]

-# Prizes
+## Prizes

 For everyone who was lucky enough to win a prize from one of our [sponsors][sponsors_page], I have requested all of the prizes.
 If you haven't heard anything, please get in touch, and I will try to sort this out.

-# Feedback
+## Feedback

 As those of you who attended will know, I forgot to take the feedback forms with me, so I am reverting to using SurveyMonkey for this session.
 If you would like to provide feedback for this session, then you can do so [here][SurveyMoneky_Link].